mahadevan17/Keylogger-Detection/README.md

-keylogger detection using Machine learning
+Keylogger Detection Using Machine Learning

-dataset for this project can be found here : https://www.kaggle.com/datasets/subhajournal/keylogger-detection
+The dataset for this project can be found here: https://www.kaggle.com/datasets/subhajournal/keylogger-detection.

-This project uses a basic Machine learning approch to detect keylogging malwares.
+This project uses a basic machine learning approach to detect keylogging malware.

-Keylogger : a malicious program that secretly records key strokes of the the victim's machine and exfiltrates it, it can be used to steal credentials , spying etc.
+Keylogger: A malicious program that secretly records keystrokes on the victim's machine and exfiltrates them.
+It can be used to steal credentials, spy, etc.

-importance of false negatives in cybersecurity
+Importance of False Negatives in Cybersecurity

-one false negative (i.e. failiure of model to detect keylogger) would mean that a Malicious keylogger(or any other malware) can enter the system,networks etc and cause irreversible damage by leaking out sensitive information(Credentials, activities etc). that's instead of just improving the accuracy of the model its important to minimize the false negatives of the model.
+One false negative (i.e., the failure of the model to detect a keylogger) means that a malicious keylogger (or any other malware) could enter the system or network and cause irreversible damage by leaking sensitive information (credentials, activities, etc.).
+Thw aim of leveraging AI and ML in cybersecurity should be to minimize the false negatives of the model.